HarriKnox/431-MiniC/README.md

 ## Building

-To build this project, cd into the src directory and run `make`.
+To build this project, extract the tar file, cd into the src directory and run `make`.
 This will compile the compiler and put the class files in an output folder.

 ## Executing